akhilesh-thakur/Firebase/README.md

-# Firebase
+# React Firebase App

-Exploring Auth and performing CRUD by using firebase in a react application
+This project is a React application that showcases email authentication, Google authentication, and CRUD operations using Firebase.